Éleuthère Irénée du Pont: E.I. du Pont de Nemours and Company

+Personal life

+Du Pont married Sophie Dalmas (1775–1828) in 1791, and they had eight children.

 Death

 Du Pont died on 31 October 1834 in Philadelphia, aged 63.
-The cause of death was unspecified, due to "conflicting reports of either cholera or a heart attack."
-He was buried in the Du Pont de Nemours Cemetery on the family property in Wilmington.
+The cause of death was not definitively specified due to "conflicting reports of either cholera or a heart attack" as its cause.
+He was buried in the Du Pont de Nemours Cemetery on the family property in Wilmington, Delaware.

 Legacy

 The company du Pont founded would become one of the largest and most successful American corporations.
-By the mid-19th century it was the largest supplier of gunpowder to the U.S. military, and supplied as much as 40 percent of the powder used by the Union Army forces during the Civil War.
-His sons, Alfred V. du Pont (1798–1856) and Henry du Pont (1812–1889), managed the plant after his death, following three years of tutelage by his son-in-law, Jacques Antoine Bidermann.
+By the mid-19th century it was the largest supplier of gunpowder to the U.S. military, and supplied as much as 40 percent of the powder used by the Union Army during the American Civil War.

+Du Pont's sons, Alfred V. du Pont (1798–1856) and Henry du Pont (1812–1889), managed the plant after his death, following three years of tutelage by his son-in-law, Jacques Antoine Bidermann.
 His grandson, Lammot du Pont I (1831–1884), was the first president of the United States Gunpowder Trade Association, popularly known as the Powder Trust.